 - You did not use more force than necessary to control the situation

-Self-defense can be a legitimate argument as long as the defendant reasonably believes they were in imminent danger at the time of the incident.
-A danger is considered “imminent” when the threat is at hand or immediate, as when it occurs in an individual’s presence.
+Self-defense can be a legitimate argument as long as you reasonably believe you were in imminent danger at the time of the incident.
+A danger is considered “imminent” when it is at hand or immediate, such as when it occurs in an individual’s presence.
 An imminent danger is not a prospective threat of action that may or may not happen in the future.

-Persons acting in self-defense are expected to use an appropriate amount of force as needed to stop a perceived danger.
+People acting in self-defense are expected to use appropriate force as needed to stop a perceived danger.
 For example, if a person threatened to slap you, shooting them with a firearm would surpass the level of force required to avert the threat.

-So, in some cases, a defendant may be able to reduce the severity of the charges they are facing by claiming imperfect self-defense.
+So, in some cases, you may be able to reduce the severity of the charges you are facing by claiming imperfect self-defense.
 For example, instead of spending life in prison for murder, the accused can be convicted of voluntary manslaughter and receive a sentence of no more than 11 years.

 Complete a Free Case Evaluation form now